Coronavirus digest: BioNTech, Pfizer seek vaccine emergency approval for US adolescents | DW | 10.04.2021

 This is a part of nearly $12 billion that the World Bank has put into vaccine development, distribution and production in low-and middle-income countries.

-Europe’s slugging vaccine rollout has taken another hit as EU regulators announced that they were reviewing the side effects of the Johnson & Johnson coronavirus shot.
+Europe’s sluggish vaccine rollout has taken another hit as EU regulators announced that they were reviewing the side effects of the Johnson & Johnson coronavirus shot.

 This comes as US regulators said they had not found a "causal" link between the J&J vaccine and blood clots, but would continue their probe after some individuals suffered complications.